neyranms/book_recommender/README.md

 🛢️ Dataset Source
 The dataset used in this project is available on Kaggle.
 Instructions for downloading and preparing the data are provided in the original course repository.

-This project was adapted by Neyran for educational and technical purposes.
+This project was adapted for educational and technical purposes.
 The changes aim to improve portability, stability, and cross-platform compatibility of the original codebase.